-Laminar vs. turbulent flow can characterize how a fluid is moving, with laminar flow as more smooth orderly flow and turbulent flow as rough and chaotic.
+Laminar vs. turbulent flow can characterize how fluid is moving, with a laminar flow being a more smooth, orderly flow, and a turbulent flow being rough and chaotic.
 Laminar flow has a constant velocity at any point within the fluid, imagine similar to a constant flow of traffic.
 Turbulent flow is chaotic, forms eddies and whirlpools and is similar to the flow of a whitewater rapid.

 Have you heard of the terms turbulent flow and laminar flow before?
 They refer to the motion of particles as they move through a substance.
 The motion of a fluid’s particles between the layers of the substance is what determines if the flow is laminar or turbulent.
 The distinction between laminar and turbulent flow is extremely important in engineering because the type of flow impacts how mass and heat are transferred.

 “Water can flow, or it can crash.
 Be water, my friend.” — Bruce Lee

 What is the distinction between the two types of flow exactly?
 Let’s take a closer look at the difference between turbulent and laminar flow to find out.

 In simple terms, laminar flow is when every particle of fluid flows along one smooth path.
 The particles of the fluid do not interfere with one another, they don’t mix or shift between layers.
 Turbulent flow is when the flow of a fluid is irregular.
 Particles in turbulent flow can move back and forth between layers, mixing and falling into whirlpool-like patterns of flow.

 That’s the basic difference between laminar and turbulent flow, but to see why these distinctions matter it’s important to look at them in their full context.

 Calculating The Flow Of A Fluid – Reynolds Number